skullsminer/SkullsMinerLite/README.md

             miningpoolhub (partial)
             BlockMasters
             ProHashing
-      If mining more that one pools, shows stats for any supported pool Press key e in the console window to show/hide earnings
+      If you are mining more than one pool,it shows stats for any supported pool Press key e in the console window to show/hide earnings

    Support running multiple instances